Skip to content

 curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy_cn.json

-2. To create an IAM policy that's named AWSLoadBalancerControllerIAMPolicy for your worker node instance profile, run the following command:
+2. Run the following create-policy command to create an IAM policy that's named AWSLoadBalancerControllerIAMPolicy for your worker node instance profile:

-3. Note the ARN of the policy that's returned in the output.
+3. Note the Amazon Resource Name (ARN) of the policy that the command returns.

 Note: Replace 111122223333 with your AWS account ID and role-name with your IAM role name.